trewknowledge/Advanced-Password-Security/readme.txt

 All it takes is for one of them to have a week password or not change it often for someone to figure it out or brute force it.
 With access to only one of your 6 admin accounts, the hacker can do whatever it wants with your data.
 By forcing admins to change their password from time to time and not allowing them to use a password they've used in the past, you add another layer of security to your data.

+= Privacy Policy =
+This plugin do not share any data of the site or it's users.
+The only data that is stored on the site database is the previously used encrypted passwords of users so they can't use those again.
+But that information never leaves the server where the plugin is installed and is never shared.
+We have no access to this or any other information.

 == Installation ==

 = Automatic installation =